nicklockwood/iCarousel/README.md

 The index for a given item view in the carousel.
 Works for item views and placeholder views, however placeholder view indexes do not match the ones used by the dataSource and may be negative (see `indexesForVisibleItems` property above for more details).
 This method only works for visible item views and will return NSNotFound for views that are not currently loaded.
 For a list of all currently loaded views, use the `visibleItemViews` property.

+	- (NSInteger)indexOfItemViewOrSubview:(UIView *)view

+This method gives you the item index of either the view passed or the view containing the view passed as a parameter.
+It works by walking up the view hierarchy starting with the view passed until it finds an item view and returns its index within the carousel.
+If no currently-loaded item view is found, it returns NSNotFound.
+This method is extremely useful for handling events on controls embedded within an item view.
+This allows you to bind all your item controls to a single action method on your view controller, and then work out which item the control that triggered the action was related to.
+You can see an example of this technique in the *Controls Demo* example project.

 	- (void)removeItemAtIndex:(NSInteger)index animated:(BOOL)animated;

 This removes an item from the carousel.
 The remaining items will slide across to fill the gap.
 Note that the data source is not automatically updated when this method is called, so a subsequent call to reloadData will restore the removed item.